BrianWill/japanese_vocab/writing.md

 - Drill hiragana and katakana to learn the characters, but keep in mind that fluid reading of kana will only develop through reading lots of real words and sentences.
 - Don’t drill kanji: instead, absorb kanji from words.
 - Don't worry much about memorizing kanji spellings of Japanese names.
 Note them when they come up, but don't feel bad about instantly forgetting them.
-- Stick to plain, horizontal, non-caligraphy text.
+- Stick to plain, horizontal, non-calligraphy text.
 The ability to read fancy text can be much more easily acquired once you can already fluidly read plain text.
-- Don’t expect to be able to read Japanese fluidly until you have a quite lage vocabulary and advanced listening comprehension skills.
+- Don’t expect to be able to read Japanese fluidly until you have a quite large vocabulary and advanced listening comprehension skills.